bpd1069/saltshaker/README.md

 Download this repository somewhere and call the `deploy.sh` script as root.

-You can see some options and explanation with the help option: `deploy -h`
+You can see some options and explanation with the help option: `./deploy.sh -h`

 This will attempt to bootstrap up to a state where salt can be run then runs it to set up the localhost.
 This handles the case where you only managed to